-There’s no easy way to hear, “You have ALS,” but approximately 15 Americans1 hear those exact words each day.
+There’s no easy way to hear, “You have ALS,” but approximately 15 Americans1 hear those words every day.
 If you or someone you love has been recently diagnosed with ALS, know that there are things you do can today and along the way to enjoy the highest quality of life possible.

 As with most diseases, the course or progression of ALS can vary greatly from person to person.
-Although the average lifespan is two to five years1, some people live much longer.
+Although the average life expectancy is two to five years1, some people live much longer.
 That’s why it’s so important to take charge early, giving yourself the best opportunity to live your life to the fullest.
 Here are 8 things you can do for yourself.

 - Take time to adjust.
 Everyone responds differently—there is no one right way to feel.
 Allow yourself time to work through emotional reactions such as denial, anger, sadness, and grief.